LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression: Experiments

 \subsubsection{Influence of Large Patches for Training}

 The $256\times 256$ patches are insufficient for training.
-To fully exploit large kernels, the large training strategy is employed.
-In our experiments, Using $512\times 512$ patches for training is enough and it brings a performance gain of close to $3\%$, which domenstrate the effectiveness of large patch training.
+To fully exploit large kernels, the large training strategy is employed. {Large patch training results in a performance increment of approximately $3\%$, thereby substantiating the efficacy of the large patch training strategy.}